Complete Guide to Qualifying for a Car Title Loan

 Identification Requirements

-Title lenders require valid identification to verify your identity and ensure you’re legally eligible to borrow money.
+Title loans require valid identification to verify your identity and ensure you’re legally eligible to borrow money.
 Acceptable forms of identification include:

 The name on your photo id must match the vehicle title exactly.
 If you’ve recently changed your name due to marriage or other circumstances, you may need to update either your title or ID before applying.